-- 20.1 ICANN shall not implement a remedy for violation of the RRDRP for at least 20 days after the issuance of an Expert Determination, providing time for an appeal to be filed. - 20.2 If an appeal is filed, ICANN shall stay its implementation of a remedy pending resolution of the appeal. - 20.3 If ICANN decides to implement a remedy for violation of the RRDRP, ICANN will wait ten (10) business days (as observed in the location of its principal office) after notifying the registry operator of its decision.
-ICANN will then implement the decision unless it has received from the registry operator during that ten (10) business-day period official documentation that the registry operator has either: (a) commenced a lawsuit against the Complainant in a court of competent jurisdiction challenging the Expert Determination of liability against the registry operator, or (b) challenged the intended remedy by initiating dispute resolution under the provisions of its Registry Agreement.
-If ICANN receives such documentation within the ten (10) business day period, it will not seek to implement its decision under the RRDRP until it receives: (i) evidence of a resolution between the Complainant and the registry operator; (ii) evidence that registry operator's lawsuit against Complainant has been dismissed or withdrawn; or (iii) a copy of an order from the dispute resolution provider selected pursuant to the Registry Agreement dismissing the dispute against ICANN whether by reason of agreement of the parties or upon determination of the merits.

-- 20.4 The registry operator may challenge ICANN's imposition of a remedy imposed in furtherance of an Expert Determination that the registry operator is liable under the RRDRP, to the extent a challenge is warranted, by initiating dispute resolution under the provisions of its Registry Agreement.
+- 20.1-ICANN shall not implement a remedy for violation of RRDRP for at least 20 days after the issuance of an Determination, providing time for an appeal to be filed. - 20.2If an appeal is filed, ICANN shall stay its implementation of a remedy pending resolution of the appeal. - 20.3If ICANN decides to implement a remedy for violation of the RRDRP, ICANN will wait ten (10) business days (as observed in the location of its principal office) after notifying of its decision. implement the decision unless it has received during that ten (10) business-day period official documentation the registry operator has either: (a) commenced a lawsuit against the a court of competent jurisdiction challenging the Expert Determination of liability against the registry operator, or (b) challenged the intended remedy by initiating dispute resolution under the provisions of its Registry Agreement.
+If ICANN receives such documentation within the ten (10) business day period, it will not seek to implement its decision under the RRDRP until it receives: (i) evidence of a resolution between the Complainant and the registry operator; (ii) evidence that registry operator's lawsuit against Complainant has been dismissed or withdrawn; or (iii) a copy of an order from the dispute resolution provider selected pursuant to the Registry Agreement dismissing the dispute against ICANN whether by reason of agreement of the parties or upon determination of the merits. - 20.420.1 If the Expert determines that the registry operator is in breach, ICANN will then proceed to notify the registry operator that it is in breach.
+The registry operator may challenge ICANN's imposition of a remedy imposed will be given the opportunity to cure the breach as called for in the Registry Agreement. furtherance of an Expert Determination that the registry operator is liable under the RRDRP, to the extent a challenge is warranted, by initiating dispute resolution under the provisions of its Registry Agreement.
 Any arbitration shall be determined in accordance with the parties' respective rights and duties under the Registry Agreement.
 Neither the Expert Determination nor the decision of ICANN to implement a remedy is intended to prejudice the registry operator in any way in the determination of the arbitration dispute.
-Any remedy involving a termination of the Registry Agreement must be according to the terms and conditions of the termination provision of the Registry Agreement. - 20.5 Nothing herein shall be deemed to prohibit ICANN from imposing remedies at any time and of any nature it is otherwise entitled to impose for a registry operator's non-compliance with its Registry Agreement.
+Any remedy involving a termination of the Registry Agreement must be according to the terms and conditions of the termination provision of the Registry Agreement.

+- 20.2 If registry operator fails to cure the breach then both parties are entitled to utilize the options available to them under the registry agreement, and ICANN may consider the recommended remedies set forth in the Expert Determination when taking action. - 20.5 Nothing herein shall be deemed to prohibit ICANN from imposing remedies at any time and of any nature it is otherwise entitled to impose for a registry operator's non-compliance with its Registry Agreement.